Kmbaria/pizza/README.md

 # Pizza
-It is a pizza website
+It is a pizza website.
 ## Made by:
 George K Mbaria
 ### Description
-This is a site that helps pizza customers to order any type of pizza as we do delivery for them
+This is a site that helps pizza customers to order any type of pizza as we do delivery for them.
 ### Project live site
   Don't hesitate to click and watch our live site... https://kmbaria.github.io/pizza/.

 ### Setup instructions
-*  No set up instruction for the moment
+*  No set up instruction for the moment.

 ### Technologies Used:
 * HTML.
 * CSS & Bootsrap.